One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

-  In trying to satisfy searchers who are constantly relying on search engines for accuracy, the search engines are becoming so unpredictable.
+In trying to satisfy searchers who are constantly relying on search engines for accuracy, search engines are becoming so unpredictable.

 Now, we have the searcher who wants some exact information.
-And you as content marketer have succeeded in putting up something that meets the intent of the searcher.
+And you as a content marketer have succeeded in putting up something that meets the intent of the searcher.

 The struggle is to get the search engine to understand the search intents, correctly match it with your content and consequently show your entry to the searcher on position #1, page #1.

 It’s a serious battle (not a war).
 But how do you overcome it?

 - Get the keyword of the searcher (Keyword research)

 - Understand the keyword intent and develop content to accurately answer the search

 - Help Google understand you have the best answer.